tkarabela/pysubs2/docs/cli.rst

                             Convert subtitle files to given format.
 By default, each file is saved in its original format.
       --input-enc ENCODING  Character encoding for input files.
 By default, UTF-8 is used for both input and output.
       --output-enc ENCODING
                             Character encoding for output files.
 By default, it is the same as input encoding.
 If you wish to convert between encodings, make sure --input-enc is set correctly!
 Otherwise, your output files will probably be corrupted.
 It's a good idea to back up your files or use the -o option.
+      --enc-error-handling {strict,surrogateescape}
+                            Character encoding error handling for input and output.
+Defaults to 'surrogateescape' which passes through unrecognized characters to output unchanged.
+Use 'strict' if you want the command to fail when encountering a character incompatible with selected input/output encoding.
       --fps FPS             This argument specifies framerate for MicroDVD files.
 By default, framerate is detected from the file.
 Use this when framerate specification is missing or to force different framerate.
       -o DIR, --output-dir DIR
                             Use this to save all files to given directory.
 By default, every file is saved to its parent directory, ie. unless it's being saved in different subtitle format (and thus with different file extension), it overwrites the original file.
       --clean               Attempt to remove non-essential subtitles (eg. karaoke, SSA drawing tags), strip styling information when saving to non-SSA formats
       --verbose             Print misc logging
       --shift TIME          Delay all subtitles by given time amount.
 Time is specified like this: '1m30s', '0.5s', ...